Susana465/camkii_thesis/40-results.md

 # Results of _In Silico_ Wild-Type and Mutant Models {#sec-results}

 Three principal model versions of the CaMKII/NMDAR model have been developed.
 The first is a wild-type (WT) model, as described in @sec-model-description.
-In addition, two mutant (MT) models were constructed: one in which CaMKII is unable to phosphrylate at T286, and another in which CaMKII cannot bind to NMDARs.
+In addition, two mutant (MT) models were constructed: one in which CaMKII is unable to phosphorylate at T286, and another in which CaMKII cannot bind to NMDARs.
 These mutations were implemented by setting the reaction rates corresponding to CaMKII autophosphorylation and CaMKII–NMDAR binding, respectively, to zero.

+The simulations were designed to observe whether known emergent behaviours of CaMKII could be reproduced by the model without being explicitly encoded.
+In particular, following the expected outputs stated in @sec-expected-outputs, I looked for: (1) phosphorylation at T286 occurring with or without CaM binding; (2) increased NMDAR binding by T286-phosphorylated CaMKII; and (3) enhanced NMDAR binding in the CaM-bound open state, with continued association after CaM dissociation.

+The results show that two out of the three expected behaviours emerge from the model dynamics.
+T286 phosphorylation was more likely when CaM was bound, though not strictly dependent on it.
+Similarly, T286-phosphorylated CaMKII was increased through NMDAR binding due to its stabilised open state.
+Finally, CaMKII bound to CaM binding and NMDAR association were shown to be independent.
+These observations will be discussed in more detail in the sections that follow.

-##  model
+##  Analysis of the Wild-type model

 This section presents a summary of the results obtained from the WT model.
 In the WT simulation, the final total number of CaMKII_open molecules reaches a mean of approximately 108 molecules at 100 seconds.
 The shaded area surrounding the mean trajectory in the graph represents the standard deviation (SD), indicating the degree of variability across different simulation runs.

+### CaM binding and NMDAR binding independently stabilise CaMKII activity in the early stages of the simulation
-Figure 7.2 provides an overview of the key molecular interactions and states observed in the  WT CaMKII/NMDAR model during the simulation.
+@fig-t286p-means provides an overview of the key molecular interactions and states observed in the  WT CaMKII/NMDAR model during the simulation.
 Each subpanel (a–d) captures specific aspects of the molecular dynamics, focusing particularly on the interplay between CaMKII opening, T286 phosphorylation, CaM binding, and NMDAR binding.

-Figure 7.2a shows the evolution of the open conformation of CaMKII over time.
+Panel (a) in @fig-t286p-means shows the evolution of the open conformation of CaMKII over time.
 The brown line represents the total number of CaMKII_open subunits, which steadily increases as the simulation progresses.
-Two main factors contribute to the stabilisation of CaMKII in the open state: (i) CaM binding (light blue line, camkii_cam_unbound_open) and (ii) NMDAR binding (dark blue line, nmdar_camkii_complex).
+Two main factors contribute to the stabilisation of CaMKII in the open state: (1) CaM binding (light blue line, camkii_cam_unbound_open) and (2) NMDAR binding (dark blue line, nmdar_camkii_complex).
 Notably, NMDAR binding can maintain CaMKII in the open conformation even in the absence of CaM binding (Fig 7.2c).
 Figure 7.2b focuses on T286 phosphorylation dynamics of CaMKII.
 The orange line (camkii_t286p) shows the total number of CaMKII subunits phosphorylated at T286, while the pink line (camkii_t286p1_bound_nmdar) represents the subset of T286-phosphorylated subunits that are also bound to NMDARs.
 A large fraction of phosphorylated subunits are found associated with NMDARs, indicating that NMDAR binding promotes or sustains T286 phosphorylation.
 Importantly, this phosphorylation happens largely independently of CaM, as further illustrated in panels (c) and (d).

-Figure 7.2c dissects the T286-phosphorylated CaMKII subunits that are bound to NMDARs into CaM-bound and CaM-unbound populations.
+Panel (c) in @fig-t286p-means dissects the T286-phosphorylated CaMKII subunits that are bound to NMDARs into CaM-bound and CaM-unbound populations.
 Here, the pink line represents all T286-phosphorylated CaMKII subunits bound to NMDARs, while the orange line shows the subset that are CaM-free  (camkii_cam_unbound_t286p1_bound_nmdar).
 It is clear that the majority of the T286-phosphorylated CaMKII subunits bound to NMDARs are unbound from CaM, emphasizing that CaMKII can maintain phosphorylation at T286 even after CaM dissociates.
 This further supports the idea that NMDAR binding alone is sufficient to stabilize the active, open, phosphorylated state in this model.
 Figure 7.2d provides a more detailed look at T286 phosphorylation in relation to CaM binding across the whole CaMKII population.
 The data shows that roughly equal numbers of CaMKII subunits are phosphorylated at T286 whether they are CaM-bound or CaM-unbound.
 This demonstrates that although CaM binding facilitates CaMKII opening and activation, T286 phosphorylation does not require continuous CaM binding once CaMKII is locked in its open, phosphorylated conformation.

 To further dissect the molecular events underlying these dynamics, the following sections will explore a representative simulation run in detail, focusing on the specific behaviours of CaMKII subunits in relation to NMDAR and CaM binding, and T286 phosphorylation.
+For reproducibility, the simulation run was "run_2025-04-03_08-45-21_seed_2".
+The model simulation files will be available in the model's GitHub repository page: https://github.com/Susana465/CaMKII_hexa_bgnl_to_mcell.
+In order to facilitate comprehensive understanding of the molecule names used, a summary is provided in @fig-observable_names.

 ::: {.landscape}